PlanarNeRF: Online Learning of Planar Primitives with Neural Radiance Fields: Methodology

 \subsection{Global Memory Bank}

-Plane estimations using Eq. (\ref{eq:ransac}) in different iterations are independent with each other.
+We use RANSAC~\cite{schnabel2007efficient} for estimating local plane instances.
+Plane estimations in different iterations are independent of each other.
 This lacks consistency as new data constantly comes in.
-We propose a novel global memory bank to maintain the plane parameters across different frames (Fig. \ref{fig:bank}).
+We propose a novel global memory bank to maintain the plane parameters across different frames.

 The key part of maintaining the bank is the similarity measure between two planes.
-According to Eq. (\ref{eq:ransac}), we are able to obtain the plane vector for each plane instance.
+Based on RANSAC, we are able to obtain the plane vector for each plane instance.
 An intuitive way to compare two vectors is to compute the Euclidean distance, $\left\| \mathbf{p}_1 - \mathbf{p}_{2} \right\|_2$.
 However, this way fails for planes because each element in the plane parameter vector has a physical meaning.
 A reasonable way to compare the distance between two plane parameters is:

 where $\mathbf{p}_1 = \left [ \mathbf{n}_1, d_1 \right ]^T, \mathbf{p}_2 = \left [ \mathbf{n}_2, d_2 \right ]^T$.
 All offset values must be non-negative because a plane parameter vector and its negative version describe the same plane spatially, ignoring the normal orientations.